Pages

 1. 1.
 The belief that Jesus is God.

-Over 175 times in the Hebrew scriptures Jehovah said bluntly, ‘I am your God,’ ‘I am Jehovah’, or similar pronouncements.
-“I am Jehovah your God.”
-(Isaiah 42:8) Is there any scripture where Jesus said something similar, that he was God?
+Over 175 times in the Hebrew scriptures Jehovah said bluntly, ‘I am your God,’ ‘I am Jehovah’, or similar pronouncements (Isaiah 42:8 for example).
+Is there any scripture where Jesus said something similar, that he was God?
 No. Not a single instance; quite the contrary.
-Jesus told his followers he worshiped his father (John 20:17), that he prayed to his father (Matthew 26:42).
-He was taught by his father (John 8:28), sent by his father (Luke 4:18), obeyed his father (John 8:29).
+Jesus told his followers he worshiped his father (John 20:17); He prayed to his father (Matthew 26:42); He was taught by his father (John 8:28); Sent by his father (Luke 4:18); Obeyed his father (John 8:29).
 He taught them to worship, obey, pray to and be taught by his father (John 5:30).
 He never told his followers to worship or pray to himself.

 Jesus called himself God’s son (John 10:36); His followers called him God’s son (Matthew 14:33); angels called him God’s son (Luke 1:35); His enemies called him God’s son (John 19:7); Satan and the demons called him God’s son (Matthew 8:29).
 If Jesus is God, surely Satan would have known.
 Yet he called him 'son of God'.
 (Matthew 4:3)